Create a Multi-branch Pipeline with GitLab

 - You need to enable the KubeSphere DevOps system.

-- You need to create a workspace, a DevOps project and an account (
+- You need to create a workspace, a DevOps project and a user (

 project-regular).
-This account must be invited to the DevOps project with the
+This user must be invited to the DevOps project with the

 operatorrole.
-For more information, refer to Create Workspaces, Projects, Accounts and Roles.
+For more information, refer to Create Workspaces, Projects, Users and Roles.

 Step 1: Create credentials